GjikaByte/GjikaByte/README.md

 Hi, I'm Andi
 ---

-I'm a quantitative finance enthusiast with a strong foundation in financial modeling, risk management, and programming.
+I'm a data and trading enthusiast with a strong foundation in financial modeling, risk management, and programming.
 My passion lies in leveraging data-driven insights and mathematical models to solve complex challenges in trading and quantitative analysis.

 🗺️ Based in Haarlem, Netherlands